Galaxy kinematics and mass estimates at $z\sim1$ from ionised gas and stars

 The \kd galaxies were drawn from the {\it Hubble Space Telescope} ({\it HST}) 3D-HST Treasury Survey \citep{Brammer12, Skelton14, Momcheva16}, providing secure spectroscopic or grism redshift for optimal avoidance of skyline contamination at the location of H$\alpha$.
 A $\log(M_*/M_{\odot})>9$ and $K < 23$~mag selection function was chosen to obtain a population-wide census reducing biases in SFR or colors.
 Targets are located in COSMOS, GOODS-S (Great Observatories Origins Deep Survey) and UDS (Ultra Deep Survey).
 High-resolution Wide Field Camera 3 (WFC3) near-IR and Advanced Camera for Surveys (ACS) optical imaging is available from the Cosmic Assembly Near-infrared Deep Extragalactic Legacy Survey \citep[CANDELS;][]{Grogin11, Koekemoer11, vdWel12}, and further multi-wavelength coverage from X-ray through optical, near- to far-infrared, and radio is accessible from e.g.\ \cite{Ueda08, Lutz11, Xue11, Civano12, Magnelli13, Skelton14}.

 The publicly released data cubes have a spatial sampling in $x-y-$direction of $0.2\arcsec$ which corresponds to $\sim1.6$ kpc at $z=1$.
 The wavelength sampling in $z-$direction is 1.7~\AA.
 The typical near-IR seeing of the \kd data has a FWHM of $0.5\arcsec$, corresponding to $\sim4.0$ kpc at $z=1$.
 Point-spread function (PSF) images representing the observing conditions for each combined data cube individually are included in the data release, together with both a Gaussian and Moffat parametrization.
-The average spectral resolution for \kd observations in the $YJ$ filter is $R=\lambda/\Delta\lambda=3515$, corresponding to an average instrumental broadening of 36~km/s.
+The average spectral resolution for \kd observations in the $YJ$ filter is $R=\lambda/\Delta\lambda=3515$, corresponding to an average instrumental dispersion of $\sigma_{\rm instr}\sim36$~km/s.